-Sparkling periwinkle-blue blooms dance atop borage's fuzzy stems and leaves.
-A beauty in the garden, annual borage faithfully comes back from seed each year, quickly filling in a space.
-Harvest edible flowers to beautify salads, summer drinks, or desserts.
-Toss blooms onto fanned tomato and mozzarella slices for a festive Fourth of July feast.
+Sparkling sky-blue blooms dance atop the fuzzy stems and leaves of borage.
+A delicate beauty in the garden, annual borage faithfully comes back from seed each year, quickly filling in empty spaces.
+(Deadhead flowers or pull seedlings judiciously in spring if volunteers are not to your liking.)
+Harvest its edible flowers to beautify salads, summer drinks, or desserts.
+Toss borage blooms onto fanned tomato and mozzarella slices for a festive Fourth of July feast.
 Freeze flowers in ice cubes to decorate drinks with cool color.
-Borage will flower indoors in containers if given heat and plenty of light.
-In the garden, pull seedlings judiciously in spring.
+Use the leaves (which taste somewhat like cucumber) in salads and cold drinks.
+BTW: Borage will flower indoors in containers if given heat and plenty of light.

 Plant borage in the herb garden where it will add height above parsley, thyme, oregano, and other ground-hugging herbs.
 Borage is also a valuable addition to the perennial garden where its clean, medium-green foliage is a verdant backdrop for lilies, roses, and a host of bold-flowering perennial plants.
 Borage can be grown in containers, too.
 As it ages, this annual develops a somewhat loose habit and may benefit from staking to remain upright in late summer.